Pierre is not one of my direct line ancestors. However, his progeny have married into the direct line with such frequency that this page is necessary.

 Edouard Noel came into the world 24 November 1811 in Lacolle, Québec; but he was not baptized until 12 February of the following year, at L'Acadie, Québec.
 His godparents were Joseph Dumas and Agathe Drago.
 Edouard was a shoemaker by trade and, at one time, had his own shoe shop.1,8

 Like his older brother Alexandre, Edouard had three wives, as follows:

 Edouard Noel & Emilie Dumas

 Emelie Dumas was born sometime around 1811 to Etienne Dumas & Marie Paulin.1

 Wedding bells pealed in Edouard and Emelie's honor on 28 February 1832 in St. Valentin, Québec.1 The happy couple wasted no time in setting up house and having the following children:

-Emilie- Born 20 August 1835 in Canada (a news article alludes to a place called "Collins Manor"), Emelie married Doucite L'Esperance 27 September 1849 in Cooperville, NY.
+Emelie- Born 20 August 1835 in Canada (a news article alludes to a place called "Collins Manor"), Emelie married Doucite L'Esperance 27 September 1849 in Coopersville, NY.
 All that is known about Doucite's origins at this time is that he was born in Trois-Rivières, Québec about 1829.
 Doucite was a shoe maker.3,8,12

 Of Doucite and Emilie's 10 living children (they had 15 altogether), I only have information on the following :